snoyberg/haskell-hackathon/README.md

 running this repository after the LambdaConf conference for other Hackathons, both in-person and virtual.

+__Want to work on an item at the Hackathon?__ Please [browse the issues](https://github.com/snoyberg/haskell-hackathon/issues), and add a comment if you're going to start working on something.
+If you decide to give up, please be considerate of others and add a comment that you've moved on to something else!

 __Have a work item you want to contribute?__ Please [add a new issue](https://github.com/snoyberg/haskell-hackathon/issues/new).